shubham1898/Instagram-Downloader-react/README.md

 Feel free to contribute to any improvement

 # Notes
-1. User profile must be public
+1. User account must be public
 2. Unlimited access to Photos and videos of an IG user